collapsed-stacks/startups/questions/383/what-happens-to-convertible-debt-when-a-startup-fails.md

 - tagged: `funding`, `financing`
 - score: 5

-<p>Many investors seem to be offering "convertible debt" investments.
+Many investors seem to be offering "convertible debt" investments.
 Without going into too much detail as to what it is, what are the ramifications if a startup fails?
 Are the founders personally responsible for paying off the debt?
-Both theoretical worst case, and practical outcomes would be handy.</p>
+Both theoretical worst case, and practical outcomes would be handy.

 ## Answer 385